readloud/Eternalblue-Doublepulsar-Metasploit/README.md

 Also Read  NSA Malware “EternalBlue” Successfully Exploit and Port into [Microsoft Windows 10](https://answers.microsoft.com/en-us/windows/forum/all/how-to-open-port-in-windows-10-firewall/f38f67c8-23e8-459d-9552-c1b94cca579a)

-Then we should specify the name of the process to be injected, we have specified here as 'explorer.exe'
+Then we should specify the name of the process to be injected, we have specified here as *explorer.exe*

-Then you should launch msfconsole and use the auxiliary scan module smb_ms17_010.rb.
+Then you should launch msfconsole and use the auxiliary scan module [smb_ms17_010.rb](https://github.com/rapid7/metasploit-framework/modules/auxiliary/scanner/smb).
 ~~~
     dBBBBBBb  dBBBP dBBBBBBP dBBBBBb  .                       o
        '   dB'                     BBP